 1. The ancient Agora

 Athens Agora was where is the area around Monastiraki and Thisseio metro stations.
-Today you can notice some of the landmarks, such as the Hepheastus Temple, located in the Hill of Kolonos Agoreos, the meeting point of Athenian technicians, marking the west bound of the market.
+Today you can notice some of the landmarks, such as the Hepheastus Temple, located in the Hill of Kolonos Agoreos, the meeting point of ancient Athenian technicians, marking the west bound of the market.

 Athens Agora, was known also as Keramikos, was its religious and political center.
 During Theseus’ era, Agora was to the West corner of Acropolis but during Solon times, it was transferred to the north of Acropolis.
-At the same time there were the first state administration buildings that were destroyed during Persian wars and repaired.
+At the same time there were the first state administration buildings that were destroyed during Persian wars and later repaired.

 The Agora was split by Panathinean Road, that led to Acropolis.

 During Hellenistic times, where besides Platos’ Academy Aristotle Lycaeum and more schools were coexisting, Athens took its biggest form, with many stoas and new buildings everywhere.
 Athens was a global school, and people all over the world were travelling to Athens to study.

 Around 1000 the church of Agioi Apostoloi was built, over a past temple of 2nd century.
 It is an Orthodox temple only on June 30th .
 Moreover during medieval ages, the area that Agora is today was named Vrysaki.
 In 1931 Vrysaki neighbourhood was demolished and excavations took place.
 The north side of Agora is hidden today under Adrianou Street and the houses of the northern part of the road.